 Work, Learn & Grow Employment Program

-A twenty five week, school-year employment program open to 2016 SYEP and ISY Internship participants who are currently in school and between the ages of 14 and 24.
+A twenty-five week, school-year employment program open to 2017 SYEP who are currently in school and between the ages of 16 and 21.
 Participants receive focused work readiness training and work up to 10 hours a week.

 Learn about Work, Learn & Grow Employment Program